Vol 8, No 349

-On this date in 1881, in Hudspeth County in West Texas, the Texas and Pacific Railroad met Southern Pacific Railroad (operating under the the Galveston, Harrisburg and San Antonio Railroad charter) completing the nation's Second Trans-Continental Railroad.
+On this date in 1881, in Hudspeth County in West Texas, the Texas and Pacific Railroad met Southern Pacific Railroad (operating under the Galveston, Harrisburg and San Antonio Railroad charter) completing the nation's Second Trans-Continental Railroad.

-Initially, Southern Pacific was prevented from extending railroad eastward into Texas (at El Paso), so their directors worked a deal with the GH&SA (Galveston, Harrisburg & San Antonio Railroad) to extend the SP through Texas using the GH&SA charter and Southern Pacific workers.
+Initially, the Southern Pacific was prevented from extending eastward into Texas (at El Paso), so their directors worked a deal with the GH&SA (Galveston, Harrisburg & San Antonio Railroad) to extend the SP through Texas using the GH&SA charter and Southern Pacific workers.

 The Southern Pacific (GH&SA) Continued Southeastward to connect with the San Antonio line heading west, meeting near Langtry, and in January 1883, the railroad was complete from New Orleans to Los Angeles.

 In the days before the railroad, the only way West was on horseback/wagon or by ship traveling around the tip of South America.
 Returning to the East was a rarity.
 Railroads united the Nation, making cross country travel a reality.